-I know these are not necessarily the easiest areas to tackle, but trust me, it will feel like a fresh start to have your paper and digital files under control when things go back to normal.
+Now, I know these are not necessarily the easiest areas to tackle but trust me, it will give you a lot of relief to have your paper, digital files, and schedule under control.

-And if the thought of tackling those areas on your own is making you feel overwhelmed, I can always help you through online coaching sessions.
+And if the thought of tackling those areas is making you feel overwhelmed, I can always help you through online coaching sessions.

 Now if you still decide to go ahead with the physical decluttering, here are 3 simple tips that I’ve recorded to help you in this process.

-And if decluttering and organising is not on your agenda at all, that’s ok!
+And if decluttering and organising are not on your agenda at all, that’s ok!

-At the end of the day, the most important in these unsettling times is to focus on the one thing contributing most to your mental well-being, whatever it is.
+At the end of the day, the most important in these unsettling times is to focus on the one thing contributing most to our mental well-being, whatever it is.